mugabiBenjamin/research/linuxOs.md

 # Searches 'file.txt' for 'search_term'.
 - Example: `grep "search_term" file.txt`

+# Recursively searches for 'pico' in all files in the current directory.
+grep -r "pico" .
+# Recursively searches for 'pico' in all files in the specified directory.
+grep -r "pico" /path/to/folder/with/nested/files

 # Locates files and directories based on specified criteria.
 find – Searches for files in a directory hierarchy.
 # Finds all .txt files in the specified path.